-- Charlotte Mason’s Original Homeschooling Series – 6 volumes of her philosophy and methods.
+Charlotte Mason’s Original Homeschooling Series – 6 volumes of her philosophy and methods.
 A must-read for serious CMers.
-Available in red/white or pink/white paperbacks, it is also available free to read online from Ambleside Online.
+Available from Simply Charlotte Mason or Living Books Press (via Amazon), they are also available free to read online from Ambleside Online.
 They are published as follows:

 Volume 1 – Home Education

 Volume 4 – Ourselves

 Volume 6 – A Philosophy of Education